The Ultimate Men’s Packing List for a Europe Trip in Any Season

 - Small Umbrella or Rain Poncho: European weather can be unpredictable, so bring a compact umbrella or rain poncho.

-- Laundry Bag: A dedicated bag for your dirty laundry keeps your clean clothes fresh and simplifies packing at the end of your trip.
+- Laundry Bag: A dedicated bag for your dirty laundry keeps your clean clothes fresh and makes packing at the end of your trip easier.

 We recommend using TravelEx Insurance or AXA Partners for travel insurance.